ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 use the Global Identifier Slice Selector field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.

-The GISS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
+The GISS can be encoded within an MPLS label carried in the packet's MPLS label stack.
 All packets that belong to the same slice aggregate MAY carry the same GISS in the MPLS label stack.
 It is also possible to have multiple GISS's map to the same slice aggregate.
 The GISS can be encoded in an